physicsgoddess1972/Precipitable-Water-Model/paper.md

 bibliography: paper.bib
 ---
 # Summary
 In this paper we will adapt a common definition of precipitable water vapor (PWV) as defined by (get citation) which states that PWV is the integrated amount of water vapor for a vertical column of air with height from the surface to the top of the atmosphere.
 The Precipitable-Water Model Analysis Tool (PMAT) is a software suite designed to analyze the relationship between zenith sky temperature and precipitable water vapor and develop correlation profiles for this relationship.
-The dependence of the atmospheric brightness temperature on PWV has been well documented and defined in both South-Central New Mexico [@Kelsey:2021] and Eastern Texas [@Mims:2011].
+The dependence of the zenith sky temperature on PWV has been well documented and defined in both South-Central New Mexico [@Kelsey:2021] and Eastern Texas [@Mims:2011].

 # Statement of Need
 PMAT has been developed to address the need for an easy-to-use pipeline to generate localized correlation profiles.
 With a defined relationship between the atmospheric brightness temperature and PWV for a target region, precipitation forcasts can be improved.